 TESOL program applicants should submit official transcripts demonstrating their completion of a bachelor’s degree from an accredited university with a minimum 2.75 GPA for the last 60 credit hours, three letters of recommendation, a resume, an essay describing the applicant’s career goals, and an admissions essay on a topic chosen by the program.
 Kansas residents pay in–state tuition.

-The university is accredited by the Higher Learning Commission, and the Teacher's College is also accredited by the National Council for Accreditation of Teacher Education and the Kansas State Department of Education.
+Emporia State University is regionally accredited by the Higher Learning Commission (HLC)er Learning Commission, and the Teacher’s College is also accredited by the National Council for Accreditation of Teacher Education and the Kansas State Department of Education.

 This Kentucky university offers a fully–online master of arts in teaching English to speakers of other languages.
 Unlike many online TESOL master’s programs, Murray State’s part–time TESOL degree is designed for working professionals, allowing graduate students to work as they complete the program.
 Students can begin their studies at the start of any semester, and most graduate within 24 to 36 months.

 Murray State’s online master’s degree requires 33 credits of coursework in areas such as teaching ESL writing, course and syllabus design in ESL, and applied linguistics.
 While all students must complete both a practicum and internship, paid work may fulfill the internship component.
 TESOL program graduates go on to teach ESL in secondary schools, private companies, and pre–college English programs at community colleges and universities.

 Applicants to the TESOL program must hold an undergraduate degree in English or a modern foreign language, or receive approval from the TESOL Advisory Committee.
 They must also demonstrate proficiency in a foreign language by completing 12 credit hours of language coursework.
 Non–native English speakers may be required to demonstrate proficiency in English.
 In–state and out–of–state students pay the same tuition.